upb-lea/openmodelica-microgrid-gym/README.md

 The OMG toolbox is built upon the [OpenAI Gym](https://gym.openai.com/) environment definition framework.
 Therefore, the toolbox is specifically designed for running reinforcement learning algorithms to train agents controlling power electronic converters in microgrids.
+Nevertheless, also arbritary classical control approaches can be combined and tested using the OMG interface.

 A more detailled description of the project is presented in the [user guide](/user_guide/user_guide.html)